Bulb Planting Success Tips

 Most bulbs should be planted from mid-October until the ground freezes; after a hard frost.
 Daffodils and other spring flowering bulbs like tulips must be planted early in the winter so they will bloom in spring.
 These flowers need to be subjected to long, cool temperatures so that they will flower.

 Did you miss planting your bulbs at the right season?

 Bulbs are quite easy to forget, in the boot of the car or at the back of the shed.
 Maybe circumstances made you forget to plant them when you should have.
 Get them potted or in the ground as soon as you can.

 Discard those that are rotten or soft, even if they have begun to sprout.
 It will be a huge trial and error, since some bulbs store longer than others.

 You may discover too that some bulbs don’t perform as you have expected during their first year.
 However, if you planted a bulb that comes back every year, they should improve in subsequent years.
 To help them recover, try adding a well-balanced fertilizer into the soil.

 Do you need professional advice in bulb planting?
-Feel free to reach out to us at Southern Botanical, your landscape contractors in Dallas.
+Feel free to reach out to us at Southern Botanical, your landscaping services contractors in Dallas.